Mind offers a range of community and residential services in South Australia

 Access to Allied Psychological Services (ATAPS)

-Mind’s Residential Rehabilitation Services offer residential environments for people aged between 16 and 65 who have a mental health problem and need additional support.
+Mind’s residential services offer residential environments for people aged between 16 and 65 who have a mental health problem and need additional support.
 The residential experience enables people to work on their personal recovery and optimise their capacity to live independently in the community.

 Mind recognises the importance of families and carers in the lives of many of our clients.
 We provide support to families that include a person with mental health issues.